carlineng/homepage/_posts/2013-01-19-Swoop-Here-Tour-2013:-Cast-of-Characters.md

 ![Carlin](/images/swoopheretour2013/mug_shots/carlin.jpg)
 This is me!
 I'm riding a Surly Cross Check.
 I bought the bike from Box Dog Bikes in the summer of 2011.
-The bike has been through many different iterations, and the frame has certainly lived up to its name as a true all-rounder.
+The bike has been through many different iterations, and the frame has certainly lived up to its name as an all-rounder.
 I've ridden it as a road bike, a cyclocross racer, a randonneur, and most recently on this trip, a loaded tourer.
-My favorite piece on this bike is definitely the handlebar bag, made by Loyal Designs in Richmond, CA. The bag gives me a surprising amount of extra carrying capacity and keeps commonly accessed items (such as snacks or extra layers of clothing) within easy reach.
+My favorite piece on this bike is definitely the handlebar bag, made by Loyal Designs in Richmond, CA. The bag gives me a surprising amount of extra carrying capacity and keeps commonly accessed items such as snacks or extra layers of clothing within easy reach.
 The rear rack (Tubus Luna) is only rated for 40 pounds of weight.
 Luckily, with such a big group, heavier items like camp stoves needn't be carried by all members, so I could get away with carrying a little less than if I were solo or with just one other.